Automated tuning for the parameters of linear solvers: Direct numerical simulation of turbulent flow

 \section{Direct numerical simulation of turbulent flow}

 The second part of the performance evaluation tests considers the modeling of incompressible turbulent flow.
 The direct numerical simulation of the turbulent flow is performed, and the potential calculation speedup due to automated optimization of the linear solver parameters is demonstrated.
-The problems simulated are the modeling of incompressible turbulent flow in the plain channel and the modeling of turbulent flow in the channel with a matrix of wall-mounted cubes~\cite{KrasnopolskyCPC2018, Meinders1999}.
-The 13~parameter solver configuration is used for the simulations following the methodological tests performed as the most suitable one in terms of resulting SLAE solution time, optimization time, and the spread of results from run to run.
-The HES uses the~\texttt{S5/R5} configuration with \texttt{cube100} pre-trained NN, and $\alpha$ is set equal to~0.002.
+The problems simulated are the modeling of incompressible turbulent flow in the plain channel, turbulent flow in a channel with a matrix of wall-mounted cubes~\cite{KrasnopolskyCPC2018, Meinders1999}, and turbulent flow in a straight duct~\cite{Gavrilakis1992}.
+The 13-parameter solver configuration is used for the simulations following the methodological tests performed as it is the most suitable in terms of resulting SLAE solution time, optimization time, and the spread of results from run to run.
+The evolution strategy uses the~\texttt{S5/R5} configuration for the first two cases with the \texttt{cube100} pre-trained NN, and $\alpha$ is set equal to~0.002.
+The last case uses an increased number of individuals and an~\texttt{S10/R10} algorithm configuration.

 The in-house computational code is used to perform DNS.
 The code is based on a second-order spatial finite difference scheme operating with curvilinear orthogonal coordinates and a third-order Runge-Kutta scheme for advancing in time~\cite{Nikitin2006jcp, Nikitin2006ijnmf}.
 The time integration scheme used requires three solves of the Poisson equation per time step, which takes up the overwhelming majority of the calculations.
 The XAMG library is used to solve these linear systems.